isabelle-laing/CTA200H/README.md

-# CTA200H this is the repository for the course surp24 homework!
+# CTA200H this is the surper cool repository for the course surp24 homework!